Thousands of lakes and hundreds of rivers offer excellent possibilities for a successful fishing holiday in Finland. You can find them all here!

 These pages are the largest fishing tourism website in Finland with over 38 000 pages of information.
 Our complete guide for fishing contains information about the versatile possibilities for fishing and tourism services in Finland.

-All Lakes and Rivers in Finland, Hundreds of finnish special fishing areas, cottages, fishing quides, depth maps, fishing licence webshop ...
+All Lakes and Rivers in Finland, Hundreds of finnish special fishing areas, cottages, fishing quides, depth maps, fishing license webshop ...
 Descriptions of fishing methods and catch species in Finland are included.

 We hope that you will find our fishing website useful when planning your journey to Finland.